omegaml/omegaml/docs/source/devguide/architecture.rst

 In any production scenario, each step requires a scalable storage to store raw and cleaned data, models and APIs to execute models.
 You will also need a compute cluster that is easy to access and provides all the required packages.
-Engineering such a system from scratch is hard, takes considerable time and skills. omega|ml provides all of this in an integrated, scalable fashion.
+Engineering such a system from scratch is hard, takes considerable time and skills. omega-ml provides all of this in an integrated, scalable fashion.

-omega|ml provides
+omega-ml provides

 * the central storage for data and models, using MongoDB as the highly-scalable storage provider
 * a client API to out-of-core data processing that follows Pandas semantics